Dividend Investing Basics: Pros and Cons of Dividend Investing!

-Dividend Investing: Pros and Cons That You Should Know: One of the most popular ways to generate income from stocks is dividend investing.
+Understanding the Pros and Cons of Dividend Investing (BASICS): One of the most popular ways to generate income from stocks is dividend investing.
 Here, the investors enjoy the benefits of dividend income along with capital appreciation.
 Anyways, if you are new to dividend investing, let me give you a brief introduction.

 Dividends are basically a portion of income that a company distributes to its shareholders.
 Dividend investing means investing in those stocks which give high consistent dividends to their investors.